ddttom/doc2web/user-manual.md

 **Q: Is doc2web available as an npm package?**
 A: Not yet, but you can use it directly from the source code.

+**Q: How does doc2web extract style information from DOCX files?**
+A: It uses a combination of JSZip to unpack the DOCX file, xmldom and xpath to parse the XML content, and custom logic to extract and apply styles, TOC formatting, and list structures.

 ---